A twelve month Nationally Recognised Health Training Package program in remedial massage therapy practice in Australia.

 Students with prior learning, studies, work and or life experience may qualify for recognition or credits (RPL) for modules and or units within this qualification.
 Please enquire with the Australian School of Remedial Therapies administration prior to course commencement.

 Research and assignment tasks

 Training and or clinical practice sessions are conducted on weekdays with some occasional Saturdays and or Sundays.

-Training is conducted on weekdays or weekday evenings and students can choose attendance at monthly supervised clinical training sessions held on Fridays, Saturdays and Sundays.
+Face to face training is conducted on Tuesdays and students can attend monthly supervised clinical training sessions which are usually held on Fridays, Saturdays and Sundays.

 Where applicable students are responsible for additional costs for towels, transport and or protective clothing.

 If you would like to find out more about the details of this course, the class facility or to address your personal questions, please email firstname.lastname@example.org or ring 0297632388 or text 0416286899 to arrange an appointment.